 Is Club Platinum from Bar Rescue still open?

-As of 2022, Club Platinum is open and still entertaining customers in Las Vegas, NV, which means that it’s already survived for over four years after the visit from Jon Taffer.
+As of 2023, Club Platinum is open and still entertaining customers in Las Vegas, NV, which means that it’s already survived for around five years after the visit from Jon Taffer.

 The club is not very active on social media, but I confirmed that it is still open.

 Here’s what the Club Platinum Las Vegas location looks like in the most recent picture from Google Maps street view (May 2022):

 However, Club Platinum was listed for sale in late 2022, so it’s possible that it might close if the new buyer wants to use a different brand.